SinglemindedOscar/Chinese-Rings/README.md

 ## Programming
 Build the project with MPLAB XC8 Assembler.
-You also need a programming tool like Microchip Pickit.
+You also need a programming tool like Microchip Pickit(TM).

 ## To solve
 Your mission is to turn on all LEDs, and then turn off all LEDs.